tylerbutler/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 ..  data:: Host_InsertImage

-    The Host_InsertImage message should be sent to the |wac| frame when the user selects an image from the host file selection UI.
+    The Host_InsertImage message should be sent to the |wac| iframe when the user selects an image from the host file selection UI.
 It is closely related to the :js:data:`UI_InsertImage` message.

     ..  attribute:: Values
         :noindex:

+        Hosts can support inserting multiple images at once.
+Thus, the *Values* property should be an array of objects, where each object in the array has the following properties:

         **Extension** *(string)*
             The file extension for the selected file.
 This value must begin with a ``.``.